How Do I Deworm My Puppy?

 Don't Share Beds or Bowls

 Prevent the spread of worms by not sharing beds or bowls between puppies or with other animals.
 This helps minimize the risk of transmitting worm eggs or larvae from one puppy to another.
-Each puppy should have their own designated bedding and food/ bowls.
+Each puppy should have their own designated bedding and food/water bowls.

 Potential Risks and Side Effects